AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/set-up-developer-console-and-postman.md

 1. In [!DNL Postman], open the **Environment Variables** modal
 1. Click the **Edit** link to the right of the environment name
-1. Enter `SANDBOX_NAME` in the **Add new variable field**
+1. In the **Add new variable field**, enter `SANDBOX_NAME`
-1. Enter `luma-tutorial` into both value fields (the name we gave to our sandbox in the previous lesson)
+1. Into both value fields, enter `luma-tutorial`, the name we gave to our sandbox in the previous lesson.
+If you used a different name for your sandbox, eg. luma-tutorial-ignatiusjreilly, make sure to use that value.
+1. In the **Add new variable field**, enter `TENANT_ID`
 1. Switch to your web browser and look up your company's tenant id by going to Experience Platform's interface and extracting the portion of the URL *after the @ sign*.
-For example, my Tenant Id is `techmarketingdemos` but yours will be something different:
+For example, my tenant id is `techmarketingdemos` but yours will be something different:

     ![Obtaining the tenant id from the Platform interface URL](assets/postman-getTenantId.png)

 1. Copy this value and return to the [!DNL Postman] Manage Environments screen
-1. Enter `TENANT_ID` in the **Add new variable field**
-1. Paste your Tenant Id into both value fields
+1. Paste your tenant id into both value fields
-1. Enter `CONTAINER_ID` in the **Add new variable field**
+1. In the **Add new variable field**, enter `CONTAINER_ID`
+1. Enter `global` into both value fields

     >[!NOTE]
     >
     >`CONTAINER_ID` is a field whose value we will change several times during the tutorial.
-When `global` is used the API will interact with out-of-the-box, Adobe-provided elements in your Platform account.
-When working with your own custom elements, you will change this value to `tenant`.
+When `global` is used the API will interact with Adobe-provided elements in your Platform account.
+When `tenant` is used, the API will interact with your own custom elements.

-1. Enter `global` into both value fields

 1. Click the **Update** button to save the variables